Skip to content →

 1. Molecular Mechanisms of Muscle Degeneration and Protection During Duchenne Muscular Dystrophy (DMD)

-Our lab studies DMD using both nematodes (C. elegans) and human muscle cell cultures.
+Our lab studies DMD using both nematodes (C. elegans) and human muscle cell cultures, creating a unique translational pipeline from fundamental discovery to potential therapeutic applications.
+Our PNAS publication demonstrated how exercise interventions can protect dystrophic muscle, with direct implications for patient care protocols.
 By leveraging the natural burrowing behavior of nematodes, we developed a high throughput automated assay to investigate motor output in healthy and dystrophic animals.
 We aim to identify mechanisms of muscle impairment, pathways to stall disease progression, and generate patient-specific models to evaluate potential treatments.

 2. Animal Detection and Use of the Earth’s Magnetic Field

-We explore how the nematode C. elegans detects and orients to the Earth’s magnetic field, providing insights into the interaction between magnetic fields and living systems.
+We explore how the nematode C. elegans detects and orients to the Earth’s magnetic field, providing insights into the interaction between magnetic fields and living systems with implications for biomedical device development.
 Our studies identified the AFD neurons as crucial for magnetic orientation, and we employ advanced magnetic cages to manipulate and study these fields.
+This eLife publication represents a breakthrough in understanding magnetic field biology.

 3. Crustacean Neuroscience and Genetic Techniques